danieljoachims/piScheduler/piSchedule.JSON.md

       state            = "on" | "off"

-                       ;
-                       ; This is direct switching method and will be exceuted ; as 'piSchedule' is called.
+                         This is direct switching method and will be exceuted as 'piSchedule' is called.

       state_and_time   = { "switch" : "switchDef" *[";switchDef"]}

-                       ;
-                       ; 'switchDef' CAN occure more than once but MUST occure once.
+                         'switchDef' MUST occure once and CAN occure more than once.